2 Make a Difference: Remembering Melinda Walsh

 She was a familiar figure in the Southdowns Mardi Gras parade as a member of the Southdowns Dancing Girls Group.
 "She embraced the costuming oh my goodness I tell you the toile and the feathers and the sparkles and the glitter and the gems and the makeup and the wigs," fellow member Carol Spruell said.

-Walsh also participated in local running events including the Louisiana Marathon and wrote a book titled "RUNNING" AGE.
-Through her social platforms, she shared personal snapshots of her life including close relationships with family and friends and her husband, Tom.
+Walsh also participated in local running events, including the Louisiana Marathon and wrote a book titled "OUTRUNNING AGE".
+Through her social platforms, she shared personal snapshots of her life, including close relationships with family and friends and her husband, Tom.

 Their first date was on Valentine's Day in 2011.
 "Two years later...I asked her to marry me on Valentine's Day," Tom Naylor said.